Royal Rumble (2001): Main event matches

-Earlier in the night, Carey was backstage looking to speak with Vince McMahon about how to put together a successful pay per view.
-After thinking Carey was trying to hit on his (storyline) mistress Trish Stratus, McMahon offered Carey a spot in the Rumble (in hopes of Carey getting pummeled) as a way to promote his upcoming Improv All-Stars pay per view.
-Once Carey entered the ring, he stood aside, and watched as the Hardys eliminated each other.
+Earlier in the night, Carey was backstage looking to speak with Vince McMahon about how to put together a successful pay-per-view.
+After thinking Carey was trying to hit on his (storyline) mistress Trish Stratus, McMahon offered Carey a spot in the Royal Rumble match (in hopes of Carey getting pummeled) as a way to promote his upcoming "Improv All-Stars" pay per view.
+Once Carey entered the ring, he stood aside, and watched as the Hardy Boyz eliminated each other.
 Kane then entered at No. 6.
-Carey tried to shake his hand as well as bribe him with cash, but Kane grabbed Carey by the throat and was about to chokeslam him when Hardcore Champion Raven entered the ring at No. 7, and attacked Kane with a Singapore cane.
+Carey tried to shake his hand as well as bribe him with cash, but Kane grabbed Carey by the throat and was about to chokeslam him when Raven entered the ring at No. 7, and attacked Kane with a Singapore cane.
 This gave Carey the opportunity to eliminate himself safely by climbing over the top rope (this appearance would 10 years later lead to Carey being inducted in the "celebrity wing" of the WWE Hall of Fame).